RepairCafé, what is that?

 No.

-I live outside of Dresden.
+I live outside Dresden.
 But I could come to Dresden for the next appointment.
 Should I come by with my device?

 No.